 The example ontology explicitly names only a:Brian as being connected by a:hasPet from a:Peter, so one might expect a:Peter to be classified as an instance of the mentioned class expression even without the second axiom.
 This, however, is not the case due to the open-world semantics.
 Without the last axiom, it is possible that a:Peter is connected by a:hasPet to other individuals.
 The second axiom closes the set of individuals that a:Peter is connected to by a:hasPet.

-''' ObjectPropertyAssertion( a:hasDaughter a:Peter a:Meg ) Meg is a daughter of Peter.
-ObjectPropertyAssertion( a:hasDaughter a:Peter a:Megan ) Megan is a daughter of Peter.
-ClassAssertion( ObjectMaxCardinality( 1 a:hasDaughter ) a:Peter ) Peter has at most one daughter. '''
+ObjectPropertyAssertion( a:hasDaughter a:Peter a:Meg ) ObjectPropertyAssertion( a:hasDaughter a:Peter a:Megan ) ClassAssertion( ObjectMaxCardinality( 1 a:hasDaughter ) a:Peter )